Dear friends of the STOLPERSTEINE,

 - Information about internment in a camp (e.g. Westerbork / Drancy)

-- Year of deportation to concentration camp (e.g. Auschwitz / Dachau)
+- Year (not full date) of deportation to concentration camp (e.g. Auschwitz / Dachau)

 - Full date of murder